 Handicraft & Souvenirs

 Aside from the postcards, magnets, books, and the famous local food (Special Yazdi sweets and bread) of Yazd, you can find a wide range of handicrafts to buy as a piece of your collection or as unique souvenirs.
 While exploring Yazd, you can find many stores selling the traditional handicrafts of the city.
 You can also find some modern artwork, clothing, and jewelry shops around the city.
-Except from the Old Bazar of Yazd, you can find these shops near the major attractions of Yazd.
-Here is the list of some of the most special Handicrafts of Yazd:
+Except from the Old Bazar of Yazd, you can find these shops near the major attractions.
+Here is the list of some of the most special Handicrafts:

 - Daraie weaving or Ikat, a type of weaving and dying of soft silk fabrics that is especially done in Yazd.